This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Stir in ham and cheese.
+- Stir in the ham and cheese.

-- Using oven mitts, carefully remove skillet from oven.
-Swirl butter around in skillet to coat completely.
+- Using oven mitts, carefully remove the hot skillet from the oven.
+Swirl the melted butter to coat the bottom and sides.
+Pour the batter into the skillet.

 Notes